Coralesoft/Recovery-Timer-Pulse-Oximeter/JUSTIFICATIONS.md

 - Problem: Doesn't work well with sweaty fingers after exercise
 - Problem: More expensive and complex to implement
 - Problem: Less reliable feedback than physical button
+- Problem: I didnt have one in my starter kit

 **Why single button works best:**
 - Simple to use when you're out of breath after exercise